ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-ckt title="Access Token Response Example for RPK Mode, with the Public Key of RS as a COSE_Key Identified by Reference within \"rs_cnf\""}
+{: #fig-example-AS-to-C-ckt title="Access Token Response Example for RPK Mode, with the Public Key of the RS Specified as a COSE_Key Identified by Reference within \"rs_cnf\""}

 # Certificate Mode # {#sec-cert-mode}

-This section defines a new certificate mode of the DTLS profile, which enables the use of public certificates to specify the public keys of C and RS.
+This section defines a new certificate mode of the DTLS profile, which enables the use of public key certificates to specify the public keys of C and the RS.
 Compared to the RPK mode defined in {{Section 3.2 of RFC9202}} and extended in {{sec-rpk-mode}} of this document, the certificate mode displays the differences compiled below.

-The authentication credential of C and/or RS is a public certificate, i.e., an X.509 certificate {{RFC5280}} or a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+The authentication credential of C and/or the RS is a public key certificate, i.e., an X.509 certificate {{RFC5280}} or a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.

 * The CWT Confirmation Methods "x5chain", "x5bag", "c5c", and "c5b" defined in {{I-D.ietf-ace-edhoc-oscore-profile}} are used to transport such authentication credentials by value.

 * The CWT Confirmation Methods "x5t", "x5u", "c5t", and "c5u" defined in {{I-D.ietf-ace-edhoc-oscore-profile}} are used to identify such authentication credentials by reference.

-If the authentication credential AUTH_CRED_C of C is a public certificate, then the following applies.
+If the authentication credential AUTH_CRED_C of C is a public key certificate, then the following applies.

 - The "req_cnf" parameter {{RFC9201}} of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) specifies AUTH_CRED_C as follows.